 Food Safety Division

-**Please note, all Georgians who wish to sell their cottage food products to individuals or at a farmers market are required to have a Cottage Food License, which requires completion of secure and verifiable information to verify citizenship/immigration status.
+Please note, obtaining a Cottage Food License in Georgia requires the applicant to complete secure and verifiable information to verify citizenship/immigration status.
 As directed by law, the GDA will utilize the Federal Systematic Alien Verification for Entitlements (SAVE) program operated by the United States Department of Homeland Security.